-Pool skimmers should be on and working whenever the pump is on.
+Swimming pool skimmers should be on and working whenever the pool pump is on.
 But the pump does not normally run for 24 hours a day as this would give a large electricity bill and also cause the pump to wear out quicker.

 The exception to this may be while you are vacuuming the pool through a separate vacuuming inlet and you may want as much suction as possible.
 So you might shut off the skimmers to achieve this as all the suction will be directed to the vacuuming inlet.